bobmonsour/11tybundle.dev/src/posts/11ty-bundle-1.md

 ---
-title: The 11ty Bundle - Issue 1
+title: Issue 1
 date: 2023-03-28
 tags:
   - 11ty Bundle
-description: An occasional bundle of Eleventy releases, blog posts, sites, and resources.
+description: This is the first of an occasional roundup of Eleventy releases, related blog posts, and resources.
 keywords: eleventy, newsletter, roundup, news
 image:
   source: "11ty-bundle-1.jpg"